thomasckng/Constraining-Birefringence-with-GWTC-3/index.md

 <img src="{{site.baseurl}}/public/image/Thomas.jpg"/>

-Thomas Ng is a undergraduate student at The Chinese University of Hong Kong, who will graduate in summer 2023.
+Thomas Ng is an undergraduate student at The Chinese University of Hong Kong, who will graduate in summer 2023.
 He is currently working at Flatiron Institute for this summer.
 [GitHub](https://github.com/thomasckng)